codenvy/codenvy/docs/_docs/CHE/use-che-as-an-ide/commands.md

 title: Commands
 excerpt: ""
 layout: docs
-overview: true
 permalink: /docs/commands/
 ---
 Commands are script-like instructions that are injected into the workspace machine for execution.
 Commands are executed at by selecting a command from the IDE toolbar `CMD` drop down.
 You can add or edit commands at `Run > Edit Commands` or `CMD > Edit Commands` drop down.

 Commands are saved in the configuration storage of your workspace and will be part of any workspace export.

 Commands have type like projects.
 Plug-in authors can register different command types that will inject additional behaviors into the command when it is executed.
 For example, Che provides a Maven command type for any project that has the maven project type.
 Maven commands have knowledge of how maven works and will auto-set certain flags and simplify the configuration.
 # Authoring